 CAN WE PAY EXTRA FOR THE RAW FILES?

 RAW files are unfinished files.
 Even the picture you see displayed on the back of a camera has been processed!
 I take time and care to process and create each of your images to the highest standards and in keeping with my vision, so I only release these completed images.
 RAW files will never be made available to clients because they are unfinished and unusable.

 THE BOOKING PROCESS

 SO, WHAT HAPPENS NEXT?

 If you’ve had a good look through my portfolio and think we’d be a good match, I’d love to hear from you!
-First off, head over to my contact page and send me a message to check my availability for your wedding date.
-Then let’s meet up for a chat over coffee.
-I’ll bring along a couple of albums and a booking form for you to take away with you.
-If you don’t live close to Manchester, we can Skype instead.
-Look forward to hearing from you!
+First off, head over to my contact page and send me a message to check my availability for your wedding date if you’ve not already.
+Then let’s meet up for a chat over Zoom where you can ask me all your burning questions.
+At this point, I’ll also provide you with a booking form for you to fill in when you’re ready.

 WHEN AND HOW WILL WE NEED TO PAY?